coqhammer/coqhammer.github.io/index.md

   you are interested in automatically finding inductive proofs or in interactive tactic recommendation, then you might want to try Tactician.
-On the other hand, we expect CoqHammer to be generally stronger on the parts of Coq logic that it can handle well (non-inductive, "close to" first-order, goal-directed proofs).
+On the other hand, we expect CoqHammer to be generally stronger on the fragments of Coq logic that it can handle well (non-inductive, "close to" first-order, goal-directed proofs).

 ## Copyright and license